el3um4s/strani-anelli-blog/_posts/2022/2022-01-12-how-to-create-responsive-data-tables-with-css-grid/2022-01-12-how-to-create-responsive-data-tables-with-css-grid.md

 - [How to create responsive tables with pure CSS using Grid Layout Module](https://www.freecodecamp.org/news/https-medium-com-nakayama-shingo-creating-responsive-tables-with-pure-css-using-the-grid-layout-module-8e0ea8f03e83/)
 - [Really Responsive Tables using CSS3 Flexbox](https://hashnode.com/post/really-responsive-tables-using-css3-flexbox-cijzbxd8n00pwvm53sl4l42cx)

-From this I began to think about how to create my table.
+From this I started to think about how to create my table.

 First, of course, I need the data.
 I decided not to use fictional data for this article simply because the best way to learn is by solving a real problem.
 My problem is: I have some stats regarding my earnings on Medium.
 How can I analyze them?